scharlton2/solver_dev_manual/source/04/03_03_gridgenerator_add_gridoutput.rst

    The pre-processing window after creating grid

-Refer to Section ??? for the detail of subroutines to output grids.
+Refer to :ref:`iriclib_output_grid` for the detail of subroutines to output grids.
-Note that in Section ??? the subroutines to output three-dimensional grids are listed, but they can not be used in grid generating programs.
+Note that in :ref:`iriclib_output_grid` the subroutines to output three-dimensional grids are listed, but they can not be used in grid generating programs.
 In grid generating programs, only subroutines to output two-dimensional grids can be used.